Guillaume du Bellay

 Guillaume du Bellay, seigneur de Langey (1491 – 9 January 1543), was a French diplomat and general from a notable Angevin family under King Francis I.

 He was born at the château of Glatigny, near Souday, in 1491.

 His father, Louis du Bellay-Langey was a younger son of the Angevin family of du Bellay, which from the 14th century was distinguished in the service of the dukes of Anjou and afterwards of the kings of France; and Louis had six sons, who were among the best servants of Francis I. Guillaume, the eldest, is one of the most remarkable figures of the time; a brave soldier, a humanist and a historian, he was above all the most able diplomat at the command of Francis I, prodigiously active, and excelling in secret negotiations.
-He entered the military service at an early age, was taken prisoner at Pavia (1525) and shared the captivity of Francis I.
+He entered the military service at an early age, was taken prisoner at Pavia in 1525 and shared the captivity of Francis I.

 His skill and devotion attached him to the king.

-His missions to Spain, Italy, England and Germany were innumerable; sent three times to England in 1529–30, he was occupied with the execution of the treaty of Cambrai and also with the question of Henry VIII.’s divorce, and with the help of his brother Jean, then bishop of Paris, he obtained a decision favourable to Henry VIII from the Sorbonne (2 July 1530).
+His missions to Spain, Italy, England and Germany were innumerable; sent three times to England in 1529–30, occupied with the execution of the treaty of Cambrai and also with the question of Henry VIII’s divorce, and with the help of his brother Jean, then bishop of Paris, he obtained a decision favourable to Henry VIII from the Sorbonne University on 2 July 1530.
 In 1526, he was paid 2,050 livres by the king for certain "articules" he sent him from Rome, perhaps works of art for Francis' growing collection.